appa-labs/achilles/README.md

 ## Usage

-To make game using Achilles Game Engine, you need to create a new class that inherits from `Engine` class and implement some pure virtual functions, see example [here](https://github.com/appa-labs/achilles/tree/main/example).
+To make game using achilles, you need to create a new class that inherits from `Engine` class and implement some pure virtual functions, see example [here](https://github.com/appa-labs/achilles/tree/main/example).

 ## Examples